tayruxin/tp/docs/UserGuide.md

 </div>

 Throughout this guide, you will also notice **various text styles**.
 Here's what each of them means:
-- _Represents possible scenarios that you can use a feature for (mainly in the feature sections)._
+- _Used to show possible scenarios that you can use a feature for (mainly in the feature sections)._
-- [Represents hyperlinks that you can click into, which will direct you to another section of this user guide or to a website.](#)
+- [Represents hyperlinks that you can click into, which will direct you to another section of this user guide or to a website.]()
-- `Represents content that you can type into the command box.`
+- `Used to highlight specific elements such as file names, commands, or any text that should be viewed as code.`
-- > Represents the acceptable parameters that you can key into a command.
+- > Used to describe information about the parameters that you can key into a command.

 Now that you are familiar with the annotations and text styles, let us teach you how to navigate this user guide according to your level of expertise.